-Should suspicious apps turn malicious, they can attempt to collect customer credentials, initiate communication with a bank's back-end servers, modify the behaviour of the payment/banking app or reroute the legitimate app to a rogue web server.
-Yet, as an app provider it is impossible to control which other apps a user downloads on their device and what permissions the apps have been granted.
+Should suspicious apps turn malicious, they can attempt to collect customer credentials, initiate communication with a bank's back-end servers, modify the behavior of the payment/banking app or reroute the legitimate app to a rogue web server.
+Yet, as an app provider, it is impossible to control which other apps a user downloads on their device and what permissions the apps have been granted.

 So what can banks and app providers do to protect their apps?

-The best defence is a layered approach, implementing different techniques within each layer.
-Here are some of the key steps you can take to strengthen app security using currently available technology.
+The best defense is a layered approach, implementing different techniques within each layer.
+Here are some key steps you can take to strengthen app security using currently available technology.